 We’re looking for a surviving family member of Lance Sergeant Henry Kay Evans.
 Known by his family as Harry, he was a 17th Bttn. casualty at Flers on 12th October 1916.
 Born Levenshulme.
 Killed in Action.
 Aged 28 Son of Thomas W. and Agnes Evans, of 28, Ashwood Avenue, West Didsbury, Manchester.
 Trained with IX Platoon of “C” Coy.
-Educated at Manchester Grammar, played football for the YMCA.
-Father T.W Evans, Manager of the Manchester Evening News.
+Educated at Manchester Grammar 1900-04, where he was am member of the Gym VIII.
+Played football for the YMCA and Berry’s.
+Father Thomas William Evans, General Manager of the Manchester Evening News (1901-1929).
 He is buried in A.I.F.
 FLERS Henry was mentioned in the Official History as part of a machine gun crew that did good work at Montauban. .

 Jon Stack was a very welcome visitor to the GUEST BOOK section of this site.
 Jon has inherited two letters to Harry Evans mother.
 They were stored in a small bible, likely to have belonged to Harry and carried with him on the Somme.
 Jon is enthusiastic to return these treasures to a suitable family member.
 From the perspective of the Battalion History, the letter record one family’s loss, but also a little more explanation on the circumstances of C Company’s roll – with A Company following – in the disastrous assault on Flers.

 The letters from 90th Brigade Padre Robert Balleine were quite commonplace and perhaps a little standardised.
 This included a similar letter to Ralph Miller‘s father.
 The return of the pay book and photographs were probably Harry’s only possessions, indicating the Bible had not belonged to him, or was not taken with him to the front.